cjratcliff/ml-compiled/docs/layers.rst

 Transposed convolutional layer
 __________________________________
 Sometimes referred to as a deconvolutional layer.
 Can be used for upsampling.

+Pads the input with zeros and then applies a convolution.
+Has parameters which must be learned, unlike the upsampling layer.

 Dense layer